Sureuba/SENG-438-The-Amazing-Group-4/A5/seng438-a5-team4.md

 # Comparison of Results

+SRTAT indicated a trend on how the software's reliability growth.
+From that graph we can have an idea of how will the system perform over a long time period.
+It does not tell us if the system is reliable to use or not.
+While the RDC did give us a minimum MTTF of 0.33, and we can tell from the end point that if the system is acceptable, requires more testing, or is accepted.

+We would use reliability growth to forecast the system's reliability and make adjustments as needed.
+I.E. if we want to reach a target reliability faster we would try to make the system more stable now, so that the reliability graph would increase more drastically.
+Reliability demonstration is used to analyze the system's performance now.
+The endpoint's position tells us about the system's reliability at that moment.

 # Discussion on Similarity and Differences of the Two Techniques

+Both techniques are testing for the reliability of a system.
+The data provided to both techniques are similar, they can be interpreted from time between failures or failure count.
+However, they are interpreting the data differently.
+RDC indicates the reliability of a system at the last data point entry, while reliability growth analysis the overall trend of the system.

 # How the team work/effort was divided and managed